-End-users could lose their confidence in our products our company when they unexpectedly use defective products or use our products improperly.
+End-users could lose their confidence in our products and/or our company if they unexpectedly use defective products or use our products improperly.
 This could result in loss of revenue, loss of profit margin, or loss of market share.